vince2003/Scene-Text-Segmentation-via-Multi-Task-Cascade-Transformer-With-Paired-Data-Synthesis/README.md

 # Scene Text Segmentation via Multi-Task Cascade Transformer With Paired Data Synthesis

 This repository contains the code for scene text segmentation using a multi-task cascade transformer with paired data synthesis.
 The model is designed in two phases: **Paired Data Generation** and **Pixel-level Scene Text Segmentation**.
-This separation allows for effective data synthesis followed by robust text segmentation.
+This separation allows for effective data synthesis followed by robust text segmentation trained on a large volume of this synthetic data.

 ## Table of Contents
 1. [Paired Data Generation](#paired-data-generation)